Sephirothbahamut/Accio-Niffler/Game Design Document.md

 One day Delphini told Riddle about Slytherin's Chamber of Secrets.
 Riddle opened the Chamber and found the Basilisk.
 In the following days students were found petrified, causing an atmosphere of fear.
 All escalated when Myrtle was found petrified.

 #### Falling Action
-Minerva and Delphini started to investigate about what was going on.
+Minerva and Delphini started to investigate about what we're going on.
 Delphini began suspecting her father was behind the attacks, but never revealed these suspects.
 When Tom Riddle found out about Hagrid keeping in secret an Acromantula, Aragog, in order to prevent the school from being shut he reported that to the headmaster of the school, Dippet, implying Aragog was behind the attacks.
-Hagrid was then expelled and the school remained open.
+Hagrid was then expelled,  and the school remained open.
 Riddle never told Delphini the truth, and she started suspecting Hagrid was the real villain.
-She began pushing the investigation towards that path, and started pointing out how Dumbledore kept defending Hagrid.
+She began pushing the investigation towards that path  and started pointing out how Dumbledore kept defending Hagrid.

 #### Resolution
 At that point Minerva had to make a choice:
 - **side with Delphini**
 	- they go confront Dumbledore, who by then found out the truth about Delphini.
-Dumbledore tries to attack Delphini, but retains from harming Minerva despite Minerva helping her friend.
-Finally Minerva disarms Dumbledore, when suddenly Tom Riddle reaches the room and kills Albus.
+Dumbledore tries to attack Delphini but retains from harming Minerva despite Minerva helping her friend.
+Finally, Minerva disarms Dumbledore, when suddenly Tom Riddle reaches the room and kills Albus.

 - **side with Dumbledore; her relationship with Delphini is strong**
 	- Delphini will follow Minerva to Dumbledore's office and reveal the truth about her admission, her mission, and reveal her suspicion about Riddle being behind the attacks.
 The three would be interrupted by Riddle, and a fight would start; as soon as Riddle realizes he is going to lose, he escapes in a cloud of smoke.